Desi Reads is a reader-focused platform to help book lovers find authors and writers linked to South Asia.

-Farhana Khalique is a writer, voiceover artist and teacher from London.
+Farhana Khalique is a writer, voiceover artist and teacher from south-west London.

 Her writing has appeared in Reflex Fiction, Visual Verse, Lighthouse Literary Journal, Popshot Quarterly, The Good Journal issue 1 and sister-hood magazine, and her stories have been anthologised in The Brown Anthology, City of Stories volumes 1 and 2, Dividing Lines and Bath Flash Fiction Volume 3.
 She has been shortlisted for The Asian Writer Short Story Prize and she won a Word Factory Apprentice Award 2018/19.
-She has written for the stage and performed her work at Tara Theatre in south-west London.
+She is also a submissions editor for SmokeLong Quarterly, and she has written for the stage and performed her work at London's Tara Theatre.

 Farhana’s voiceover work covers a range of products and services, and she is a continuity announcer on Channel 4 Television.

 She is also a teacher with over thirteen years of experience in schools and colleges in inner-city London, where she teaches A-Level and GCSE English.